Skip to main content

 The world is constantly evolving, and L&D programs need to stay updated as well.

-Using old technology can give you a reputation of being behind the times and make it harder for employees to engage.
+Using old technology can earn you a reputation for being behind the times and make it harder for employees to engage.
 If this is onboarding training, it’s your employee’s first experience with your company.
 You want it to be a good one.

 Many companies make the mistake of sticking with what they know when creating L&D plans.
 They stay in their lanes and don’t try anything new, usually because that’s easiest.
 But that results in tired, boring training that doesn’t engage users.

-Research the latest technology and the latest ways to integrate technology and learning.
+Research the latest technology and how to integrate it into learning.
 What will work best for your company?
 What are your employees interested in?
 What is the best way to communicate the information you need to share?

 The default should be training that is accessible to everyone.
-Research what is needed for the type of training you have in mind—what types of impairments exist and how you can include them in your learning so that it is 100% accessible from the start.
+Research what you need for the type of training you have in mind.
+What types of impairments exist, and how can you accommodate them so that your training is 100% accessible from the start?

-If you’re not equipped to make this type of training yourself, consider working with a specialist.
-At Harper Learning, we do this regularly to ensure that our training programs are accessible to all users.
+If you’re not equipped to build this type of training yourself, consider working with a specialist.
+At Harper Learning, we keep up to date on new accessibility requirements and processes.
+This ensures that our learning and development programs are accessible to all users.

-You can also enhance accessibility by offering different learning choices for different segments of the training.
-Different people learn in different ways.
-Your program can benefit by providing options for individuals to learn the same lessons but in different ways that resonate for them personally.
+You can also enhance accessibility by offering a variety of learning choices through the training segments.
+People learn in different ways.
+Your program and your employees will benefit if you offer options to learn the same lessons in ways that resonate with unique learning styles.

 At the end of the day, you want your program to work for everyone.